David-mwas/WindowsTempCleanify/README.md

 # WindowsTempCleanify

 A command-line tool and script written in Go that automates the cleanup of temporary files on Windows.
-It cleans your user TEMP directory, Windows system temporary directory, and Prefetch directory.
+It cleans your user TEMP directory, Windows system temporary directory, Prefetch directory and Recycle Bin.

 ---